-One in three adults in England 'has prediabetes'Posted on: 23 June 2014 by Olderiswiser Editorial
+One in three adults in England 'has prediabetes'Posted by Olderiswiser Editorial

 NHS Choices Behind the Headlines news analysis service looks at the science behind claims that as many as a third of English adult has prediabetes.

 "One in three adults in England 'on cusp' of diabetes," BBC News and others report.
 The media reports are based on a study that estimated that 35.3% of adults in the UK now have prediabetes (also known as borderline diabetes).